The Titles and Names of Iblis

 Summer 2025

-Iblis is known by several titles and in this section I list six of them.
+Iblis is known by several titles and in this section I discuss five of them.

 "The Father of Bitterness"